What Is a Surveyor?

 - Make sure the property owner avoids building on a cemetery or family burial ground.

-If a property owner is in a heated dispute with their neighbor over the placement of a fence or the ownership of a rotting tree, a surveyor can help settle the issue without bloodshed.
+If a property owner is in a heated dispute with their neighbor over the placement of a fence or the ownership of a rotting tree, a surveyor can help settle the issue without conflict.

 Surveyors often work for the county government or for private engineering firms.
 They are also hired by individual property owners to verify the metes and bounds of a property (usually prior to closing).

-When to hire a Surveyor
+When to Hire a Surveyor

-If you’re investing in vacant land, there are things you need to know that affect a property’s value that often can’t be seen from a satellite map or the seller’s description (not to mention, many vacant lots don’t even have a registered street address, which makes them difficult to find with conventional mapping tools).
+If you’re investing in vacant land, there are things you need to know that affect a property’s value that often can’t be seen from a satellite map or the seller’s description.
+Not to mention, many vacant lots don’t even have a registered street address, which makes them difficult to find with conventional mapping tools.

 A land survey answers some important questions:

-- Are there any land features such as steep hills or flood zones that would make development difficult?
+- Are there any land features, such as steep hills or flood zones, that would make development difficult?

 - Is the land accessible?
 If there are no roads available, can you obtain an easement?

-- What utilities are available and will you be able to arrange them on your own if they’re not?
+- What utilities are available, and will you be able to arrange them on your own if they’re not?

-- Are there any easements, encroachments, or rights-of-way that might interfere with planned use or development of the property?
+- Are there any easements, encroachments, or rights-of-way that might interfere with the planned use or development of the property?